 802 Main Avenue, Durango, CO 81301

-Founded in 1880 by the Denver and Rio Grande Railroad when they extended their line from the town to Silverton to haul precious metals from high-country mines, Durango continues to honors its Old West heritage in many ways.
-Visitors can still climb aboard the Durango & Silverton Narrow Gauge Railroad for a 45-mile trip through the still-wild San Juans to Silverton and take a walking tour of downtown Durango, a National Historic District lined with shops, eateries and hotels housed in 19th-century buildings.
+Founded in 1880 by the Denver and Rio Grande Railroad, Durango continues to honor its Old West heritage in many ways.
+Visitors can still board the historic 1880s Durango & Silverton Narrow Gauge Railroad for a 45-mile trip through the majestic San Juans to the old mining town of Silverton and take a walking tour of downtown Durango, a National Historic District lined with shops, eateries and hotels housed in 19th-century buildings.

 There are plenty of lodging options in Durango.
 Slumber in a historic locale like the 1887 Strater Hotel, cozy up in a cabin with the family or pitch a tent under the stars at a scenic campground.
 Find places to stay >>